SeisComP/main/apps/python/descriptions/scevtls.rst

-scevtls lists all available event ids within a given time range to stdout.
+*scevtls* lists all available event IDs within a given time range to stdout.

-Use :ref:`scorgls` for listing all origin ids.
+Use :ref:`scorgls` for listing all origin IDs.
+In extension to scevtls and :ref:`scorgls` :ref:`scquery` can search for parameters based on complex custom queries.

 Example
 =======

-Print all event ids for the complete year 2012.
+Print all event IDs for the complete year 2012.

 .. code-block:: sh